google/j2cl/README.md

 [Closure](https://github.com/google/closure-compiler)

 ---
-J2CL is a powerful, simple, lightweight transpiler from Java to Closure style JavaScript.
+J2CL is a powerful, simple and lightweight transpiler from Java to Closure style JavaScript.

-* **Get best out of Java and JavaScript.** You no longer need to choose between the two or lock into a specific framework or a language.
+* **Get the best out of Java and JavaScript.** You no longer need to choose between the two or lock into a specific framework or a language.
 Choose the right language at the right place and hire the best talent for the job.

-* **Do it correct the first time.** The robust run-time type checking based on the strong Java type system integrated with the advanced cross language checks catches your mistakes early on.
+* **Do it correct the first time.** The robust run-time type checking based on the strong Java type system combined with the advanced cross language type checks catches your mistakes early on.

-* **Modern, fresh and blazing fast.** Powered by [Bazel](https://bazel.build/), J2CL provides fast and modern development experience that will make you smile and keep you productive.

 * **Provides massive code reuse.** J2CL closely follows the Java language [semantics](docs/limitations.md).
-This reduces suprises, enables reuse across different platforms and brings most popular Java libraries into your toolkit including [Guava](https://github.com/google/guava), [Dagger](https://google.github.io/dagger/) and [AutoValue](https://github.com/google/auto/tree/master/value).
+This reduces surprises, enables reuse across different platforms and brings most popular Java libraries into your toolkit including [Guava](https://github.com/google/guava), [Dagger](https://google.github.io/dagger/) and [AutoValue](https://github.com/google/auto/tree/master/value).

+* **Modern, fresh and blazing fast.** Powered by [Bazel](https://bazel.build/), J2CL provides a fast and modern development experience that will make you smile and keep you productive.

 * **Road tested and trusted.** J2CL is the underlying technology of the most advanced GSuite apps developed by Google including GMail, Inbox, Docs, Slides